-BOSTON (AP) - Massachusetts should provide more safe houses and other services for victims of human trafficking as part of a comprehensive plan to disrupt the sex trade, according to a new report.
+BOSTON (AP) — A report says Massachusetts needs to provide more safe houses and other services for victims of human trafficking as part of a comprehensive plan to address the sex trade.

-Attorney General Martha Coakley, who chaired the task force, called human trafficking a "brutal and dehumanizing crime" that often goes unreported but can be a lucrative business for its purveyors.
+Attorney General Martha Coakley , who chaired the panel, called human trafficking a "brutal and dehumanizing crime," but one that is lucrative business for its purveyors.

 the recommendations is the establishment of safe houses that could

 provide short and long-term housing and other services to young victims

 The report also seeks to reduce demand for trafficking by creating a so-called "John school" for first-time buyers of sexual services.

 25 FOX DriveDedham, MA 02026